jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/background.md

 % <span class="bg-yellow">This is YELLOW background!</span>
 % <span class="bg-red">This is RED background!</span></code></pre>

-Refer to the documetation for a [complete list of full line functions](../../reference/background-colors/full-line.md) for more color options.
+Refer to the documetation for a [complete list of color options](../../reference/background-colors/full-line.md).

 ## Print Mixed Colors in Text
 Background colors can also be mixed inside a paragraph: